Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Budget Accounting for LiteSearch

+LiteSearch~\cite{LiteSearch} includes an early-stopping mechanism: when a node containing a final answer receives a reward-model score above a threshold $\epsilon$ (we use $\epsilon=0.9$), the search terminates before exhausting the nominal budget.
+Thus, for a nominal budget $B$, the actual consumed budget $B_{\mathrm{actual}}$ may satisfy $B_{\mathrm{actual}}<B$.
+We therefore use two budget-accounting schemes: one for fixed-budget tables and one for budget-trajectory plots.

-\paragraph{Independent Evaluation per Instance (Applied to Tables)} The results for each budget $B \in \{10\text{K}, 20\text{K}, 30\text{K}\}$ in the tables represent the performance when each instance is independently allocated a maximum budget of $B$ tokens.
-If the search for a specific instance terminates early at $B' \, (B' < B)$, the tree state at the time of termination is adopted as the result for budget $B$.
-This method evaluates performance in a manner consistent with real-world applications, where unnecessary token consumption is suppressed once a solution meeting the threshold is obtained.
+\textbf{Per-instance fixed-budget evaluation (tables).} For each budget $B\in\{10\text{K},20\text{K},30\text{K}\}$, each problem instance is run independently with a maximum output-token budget of $B$.
+If LiteSearch stops early at $B'<B$, we use the tree state at early stopping as the result for budget $B$.
+This matches a deployment setting in which token usage is avoided once the stopping criterion is satisfied, while all methods are evaluated under the same nominal per-instance budget.

-\paragraph{Dynamic Budget Aggregation (Applied to Graphs)} To accurately evaluate the computational efficiency of LiteSearch, we adopt a dynamic budget aggregation method for graphical visualization.
-In this approach, the surplus budget generated by early stopping is redistributed to the remaining active tasks.
-Suppose that among $n$ tree structures $T_1, \dots, T_n$, $m$ instances have terminated early.
-The total surplus budget is defined as $R = \sum_{i=1}^m (B - B_{\text{actual}, i})$.
-For the remaining tasks $j \in \{m+1, \dots, n\}$, we plot the accuracy achieved at the point where a modified budget $B_{\text{adj}} = B + \frac{R}{n-m}$ is allocated.Note that in this evaluation, the maximum budget per task is capped at $B_{\text{max}} = 30\text{K}$.
-That is, even if $B_{\text{adj}}$ increases through redistribution, the search depth for each tree structure consistently remains limited to $30\text{K}$ tokens.
-The evaluation concludes when all tasks reach this upper limit.
-This approach visualizes the reduction in the average budget (number of tokens) required by LiteSearch to solve the entire problem set.
+\textbf{Budget-redistributed aggregation (figures).} For plots as a function of consumed tokens, we additionally use a budget-redistributed aggregation scheme to visualize the dataset-level effect of early stopping.
+At a nominal budget $B$, let $\mathcal{I}_{\mathrm{stop}}$ be the set of early-stopped instances and $\mathcal{I}_{\mathrm{act}}$ the remaining active instances.
+The total saved budget is $R=\sum_{i\in\mathcal{I}_{\mathrm{stop}}}(B-B_{\mathrm{actual},i})$, which is redistributed uniformly over active instances by evaluating them at $B_{\mathrm{adj}}=B+R/|\mathcal{I}_{\mathrm{act}}|$.
+We cap $B_{\mathrm{adj}}$ at $B_{\max}=30\text{K}$ for every instance.
+This aggregation is used only for visualization: it shows how LiteSearch trades accuracy against consumed tokens when early-stopped instances save budget that could otherwise be spent on unfinished instances.